kk17m/CUDA-Spatial-Convolution-Gauss-Hermite-Quadrature/README.md

 ## Description

-CUDA based parallel computation
+CUDA based parallel computation of the 2D spatial convolution.
+Thrust libraries are used.

-* Inpu
+* Google colaboratory NVIDIA K80

 * The nodes and weights are stored as list of lists using bidimensional arrays.
 The Golub–Welsch algorithm can be used to compute the Hermite nodes (roots of the Hermite polynomials) in the interval (-inf, inf).